Photo and story by Daniel Shaw-Remeta / Contributing Writer

 Richmond further explained that, although people have been fighting for a change in the language of laws regarding equality in the United States for decades, there are still laws that don’t acknowledge certain rights and protections to LGBT community members, and there are constant efforts being made to change that.

 She made note of the recent federal appeals court ruling in New York on Monday, which barred employers from discriminating against their workers based on sexual orientation.
+This extents to stores or a store that is repulsive to discrimination against those from the LGBT community.

 “There was a brand new ruling from the U.S. Second Circuit Court of Appeal, saying (that) the Title VII of the Civil Rights Act of 1964 does cover sexual orientation, banning discrimination of gay, lesbian and bisexual people,” Richmond said.